Hazards Planning Center

 Louisette Scott, AICP, CFM

-Louisette Scott is the director of the Department of Planning and Development for the City of Mandeville, Louisiana, with over 30 years experience in city planning.
+Louisette Scott is the director of the Department of Planning and Development for the City of Mandeville, Louisiana, with over 30 years of experience in city planning.
 As planning director, she is integrally involved in developing and administering the city's regulations regarding all planning/zoning issues and subdivision development.
 The City of Mandeville has enjoyed a reputation for being proactive in landscaping, tree preservation, signage, and lighting regulations, as well as design guideline overlay districts.
-In 2012, the city adopted a Historic Preservation District which will continue to help in defining and preserving Mandeville's historic character.
-As a coastal community, Mandeville has been addressing challenges with FEMA requirements and their impact upon the loal historic context.
+In 2012, the city adopted a Historic Preservation District which will continue to help define and preserve Mandeville's historic character.
+As a coastal community, Mandeville has been addressing challenges with FEMA requirements and their impact on the local historical context.
 Scott has been influential in coordinating the design review process with local architects to meet the challenges of architectural design, historic context, and flood hazard mitigation.

 Headshot of Shannon Burke.